dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 ## Next steps

+> [!TIP]
+> `SaveChanges()` performance can be improved by implementing [`INotifyPropertyChanged`](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx), [`INotifyPropertyChanging`](https://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanging.aspx), [`INotifyCollectionChanged`](https://msdn.microsoft.com/en-us/library/system.collections.specialized.inotifycollectionchanged.aspx) in your entity types and using `ChangeTrackingStrategy.ChangingAndChangedNotifications`.

 Tada!
 You now have a simple UWP app running Entity Framework.

-Check out the numerous articles in this documentation to learn more about Entity Framework's features.
+Check out other articles in this documentation to learn more about Entity Framework's features.